audiojs/audio-shader/readme.md

 }
 ```

 Audio-shader can also be used as a processing stream.

-It has interface of [audio-through](https://github.com/audio-lab/audio-through), which is basically a [transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform), so you can safely use it with other node streams.
+It has interface of [audio-through](https://github.com/audio-lab/audio-through), which is basically a [transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform), so it can be safely used with other node streams.

 ```js
 var MusicXML = require('musicxml-to-pcm');